crashappsec/chalk/tests/README.md

 Tests assume that a chalk binary is present in the root directory of the repo, and will use that binary in all tests cases.

-More details on building the chalk binary can be found in the main [BUILD.sh](../BUILD.sh), but the quickest way to get a binary with the current local changes is:
+The quickest way to get a binary with the current local changes is:

 1. Build chalk deps container: